-Hasui - Print and Watercolor.
-Preparatory watercolor for a Hasui print published by Watanabe.
+Hasui - Woodblock Print and Watercolor.
+Preparatory watercolor for a Hasui print.
+Appraisal and the value of Hasui.

 Kawase Hasui - An original watercolor.
 A preparatory watercolor for a woodblock print.